openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 `nonce` parameter is the primary countermeasure against key proof replay.
 To further narrow down the attack vector, the Credential Issuer SHOULD bind a unique `nonce` parameter to the respective Access Token.

 Note: To accommodate for clock offsets, the Credential Issuer server MAY accept proofs that carry an `iat` time in the reasonably near future (on the order of seconds or minutes).
-Because clock skews between servers and clients may be large, servers MAY limit key proof lifetimes by using server-provided nonce values containing the time at the server rather than comparing the client-supplied `iat` time to the time at the server.
+Because clock skews between servers and Clients may be large, servers MAY limit key proof lifetimes by using server-provided nonce values containing the time at the server rather than comparing the client-supplied `iat` time to the time at the server.
 Nonces created in this way yield the same result even in the face of arbitrarily large clock skews.

 Server-provided nonces are an effective means for further reducing the chances for successful key proof replay by an attacker.
 A Wallet can keep using a certain nonce until the Credential Issuer provides a fresh nonce.
 This way the Credential Issuer determines how often a certain nonce can be used.
 Servers MUST have a clear policy whether the same key proof can be presented multiple times and for how long, or whether each Credential Request MUST have a fresh key proof.